 Her coal-black eyes widened.
 “But, son!
 The queen’s men.
 Your father’s friends rescued you, but we don’t know anyone at the fort.”

-He brushed past Mom and Sheerah on his way to the pantry.
+He brushed past Mother and Sheerah on his way to the pantry.
 “Trumpets?
 I’ll be back tomorrow.
-What those Asherah guys do is wrong, Sheers, and somebody’s gotta tell the king.”
+What those Asherah guys do is wrong, Sheers, and somebody’s got to tell the king.”
 He stuffed pita breads into his pack.
-“Okay if I load up on these, Mom?”
+“Okay if I load up on these?”

-Elijah plopped down between his dad and mom and chomped on a pita bread and a cucumber.
+Elijah plopped down between Dad and Mother and chomped on a pita bread and a cucumber.
 “Maybe I’ll discover David’s greatest moment.”

 His dad laid his hand on Elijah’s forearm.
 “King David can wait.
 Fort Jezreel might be a longer hike than you think.
 And you haven’t been listening to your mother.”

-Elijah turned toward his mom’s tear-brimmed eyes.
+Elijah turned toward his Mother’s tear-brimmed eyes.
 He put one arm around her and waved the other toward Nathan, who sat with head in hands.

 “You see how Nate’s clammed up, Mother.
 I couldn’t stop them from killing Baby Omar, but somebody’s gotta tell the king.”